 Your site is on a server with lots of other websites.
 It's very cheap, and you usually have some kind of access to your website via a control panel.
 Popular sites for this kind of hosting are GoDaddy and 123reg.
 I cannot recommend this kind of hosting to anyone under any circumstances today (even if you ignore how often they get hacked).
 Although it's cheap, the performance of shared hosting is slow, downtime is frequent and data breaches are common.
 Your website is probably the largest public-facing entity in your business; so why host it on the cheapest possible option?

 Similar to shared hosting, you can also get an IT support company to host your site and provide a support contract.
 In this case, your hosting is likely to still be on a server with a number of other sites, and you're limited to the subset of services they provide (for example PHP of MySQL versions).
 When you need something installing you'll need to file a support ticket, and you may or may not be able to have whatever you need installed.

 Over the last few years, VPS hosting (Virtual Private Server) has really taken off.
-Companies like DigitalOcean and Amazon AWS provide servers, which you pay to rent each month, and you can do whatever you like with them, typically installing a Linux distribution and using it as a web server.
+Companies like DigitalOcean and Linode provide datacenters where you pay to spin up a virtual machine, with only your sites on it and a set of dedicated resources.
+You can do whatever you like with them, typically installing a Linux distribution and using it as a web server.
 Hosting your site this way has a large number of benefits: